Ian-VA/CombTR/README.md

 This model beat previous research from NVIDIA researchers and others by 0.5-2% in DICE score, respectively.

 # Winner of Solano County Science Fair 2023
-# Winner of the UCLA Brain Research Institute Award (California State Science and Engineering Fair 2023)
+# Winner of the UCLA Brain Research Institute Award @ California State Science and Engineering Fair 2023